AiyushKumar07/ai-pr-extension/README.md

    - Verify your Gemini API key is correct
    - Check your Google AI Studio account for rate limits
    - Ensure the selected Gemini model is available in your region
-   - Some Gemini models may be experimental and require special access

-6. **Provider-specific Issues**
+6. **Custom Values Issues**
-   - Make sure you have the correct API key for the selected provider
-   - Switch between OpenAI and Gemini models to test different providers
-   - Check the status bar for provider-specific error messages
+   - Ensure all keys are unique
+   - Check that required fields are filled
+   - Try refreshing the custom values panel

 ### Debug Mode